mogilvie/GdprBundle/README.md

         ;
 ```

-The PersonalData object cannot be validated via the symfony validation constraints when defined within an entitys.
+The PersonalData object cannot be directly validated via the symfony validation constraints when defined within an entitys.
 Instead, you must validate the entered value in the form before it gets passed to the entity.

 If you do have custom validators then you will need to use the getData method on the PersonalData object and validate this value.